Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-92-the-raging-storm.md

 All carefully picked, too.
 Darts in particular was a sport *none* of the aliens were much good at: the ten’gewek had excellent aim but were far too crushingly thick-fingered for the little darts.
 Daar chittered and showed off how *one claw* of his was damn near a foot long.

-“Bet I could caber-toss a telephone pole through a manhole, though!”
+"Bet I could caber-toss a telephone pole through a manhole, though!"

 Something to try the next time he visited.
 Meanwhile, Naydra could be relied upon to hit everything *but* the board, especially when she started chittering.
 They were all pretty surprisingly good at trivia, though.

 The Singer in particular had a head for myth.
-“Ooh!
+"Ooh!
 I know!
-Is Loki, Norse god of mischief!”
+Is Loki, Norse god of mischief!"

-“Is the right answer!
-Go ahead and throw…”
+"Is the right answer!
+Go ahead and throw…"

 The Singer hooted happily, retrieved a dart deftly with her tail, transferred it to her hand—earning some laughs along the way for her casual use of the extra limb—then lined up the shot, and threw from the shoulder. *Hard.*

-“...Well.”
+"...Well."
 Jamal cleared his throat into the ensuing silence.
-“So much for that dartboard.”
+"So much for that dartboard."

 She’d actually hit a bulls-eye.
 And turned the board into a crumpled cone.
 And the less said about the unfortunate dart’s fate, the better.
 The Singer wilted a bit, even as sympathetic laughter rolled around the audience.
-“Sorry.”
+"Sorry."

-“No sorry!”
-Yan hooted, “should see her hunting!
-Just needs a pebble or two…”
+"No sorry!"
+Yan hooted, "should see her hunting!
+Just needs a pebble or two…"

-Ratcliffe chuckled, “So, don’t anger the Singer, got it.”
+Ratcliffe chuckled, "So, don’t anger the Singer, got it."

-“Well, we were coming to the end of our time anyway,” Jamal declared.
-“And I *do* have a closing monologue, despite everything…”
+"Well, we were coming to the end of our time anyway," Jamal declared.
+"And I *do* have a closing monologue, despite everything…"

 Some whoops from the audience made it clear this was welcome news, and his guests gladly sat down and let him deliver it.